The human knowledge loophole in the 'bitter lesson' for LLMs

 It’s an interesting question whether large language models are a case of the bitter lesson.
 They are clearly a way of using massive computation, things that will scale with computation up to the limits of the Internet.
 But they’re also a way of putting in lots of human knowledge.
 This is an interesting question.
 It’s a sociological or industry question.
 Will they reach the limits of the data and be superseded by things that can get more data just from experience rather than from people? — R. Sutton on Dwarkesh Podcast

-Let us consider the FrontierMaths case: OpenAI results came from a setup in which they had exclusive access to FrontierMaths data , and the creators of the benchmark did not disclose it.
-If OpenAI, an organization with that much tech talent, opts to resort to such tricks - this sends a signal that the best strategy is… relying on task-specific human knowledge.
-Let’s even suppose that the data was not used directly for training, but e.g. used to guide the creation or selection of some extra data that would be used instead (either for training, in-context examples or prompt tuning).
-Conceptually it’s still a clear case of deliberate injection of human-defined patterns in order to make the system work better.
-Gemini 3 has since been reported to perform better on this benchmark without priviledged access, but given the current incentives, I wouldn’t just accept the reported performance of a ‘closed’ system on this or any other benchmark.
+Let us consider the FrontierMaths controversy: OpenAI results came from a setup in which they had exclusive access to FrontierMaths data , and the creators of the benchmark did not disclose it.
+If OpenAI, an organization with that much tech talent, opts to resort to such tricks – this sends a signal that the best strategy is… relying on task-specific human knowledge.
+Let us even suppose that the data was not used directly for training, but e.g. used to guide the creation or selection of some extra data that would be used instead (either for training, in-context examples or prompt tuning).
+Conceptually it is still a clear case of deliberate injection of human-defined patterns in order to make the system work better.
+Gemini 3 has since been reported to perform better on this benchmark without priviledged access, but given the current incentives, I personally wouldn’t just accept the reported performance of a ‘closed’ system on this or any other benchmark.
 Especially one with so much media traction.

 Beyond The Bitter Lesson